 Inland Revenue administers a number of Acts and Regulations which are all listed on the New Zealand Legislation website at www.legislation.govt.nz.

-IPONZ grants and registers intellectual property (IP) rights in New Zealand.
-Services help you protect your innovations so that you get the full economic benefit of your intellectual property.
-Some operational function of the IPONZ also include processing and examining patent, trade mark, design, plant variety right and geographical indication applications, implementing international agreements, conducting dispute hearings about intellectual property registrations/ eligibility, contributing to intellectual property rights policy development, and acting as a receiving officer for the World Intellectual Property Organisation (WIPO).
+The Intellectual Property Of New Zealand grants and registers intellectual property (IP) rights in New Zealand.
+Some operational functions of the IPONZ also include processing and examining patent, trade mark, design, plant variety right and geographical indication applications, implementing international agreements, conducting dispute hearings about intellectual property registrations/ eligibility, contributing to intellectual property rights policy development, and acting as a receiving officer for the World Intellectual Property Organisation.